 Parental pay

 Parents may take unpaid leave from work in order to raise a child.
-For the first twelve to fourteen months of parental leave, parents are eligible for parental pay.
+For the first 12 to 14 months of parental leave, parents are eligible for parental pay.
 In principle, parents can opt for parental leave without taking parental pay.

 Parental pay